vouch-network/vouch.agency/server/README.md

 $ cp .env.example .env
 ```

-Copy the `APP_ACCESS_TOKEN_SECRET` from '/app/.env.local` to the new server .env.
+Copy the `APP_TOKEN_SECRET` from '/app/.env.local` to the new server .env.
 Generate and copy to the app .env if this value doesn't exist yet.

 Install and start the server: